Bbno$: Career

 Later in the year, on May 14, 2021, the five-song EP titled My Oh My was released.
-Three of the five songs, "Help Herself", "Bad to the Bone", and "Help Herself" (with Benee) had been released as singles prior to the EP releasing.
+Three of the five songs, "Help Herself", "Bad to the Bone", and "Help Herself" (with Benee) had been released as singles prior to the EP.

 On July 24, 2021, "Edamame" featuring Rich Brian was released.
-This song was the first single from bbno$'s mixtape Eat Ya Veggies.
+This song was the first single from bbno$'s mixtape Eat Ya Veggies, and was later used in a trailer for The Garfield Movie.

-Shortly after the release of "Edamame", bbno$ started teasing a new album on Twitter.
-Following that, bbno$ released the second single from the project, titled "I Remember", on September 22, 2021.

 On October 8, 2021, bbno$ released Eat Ya Veggies.
-The sixth track in the album, "u mad!", was included in the October 7, 2021 update of Counter-Strike: Global Offensive.
+The sixth track in the album, "U Mad!", was included in the October 7, 2021 update of Counter-Strike: Global Offensive.

 He released his first new single of 2022 on April 8, titled "Mathematics".
-The song was performed in March 2022 at his European shows, and the music video was teased during the Vancouver Canucks hockey game on April 4.

-"Piccolo" was also first performed in March 2022 in Europe and in May 2022 during the Canada tour.
-The song is also known as "Dragon Ball Z" due to the lyric in the chorus "Dragon Ball Z dick, blow me like a piccolo".
-The song was teased on bbno$'s TikTok account on May 18, two days before it was released.

-His single "Pogo" was released on June 24, 2022, and was produced by Diplo.
-Various snippets were teased on social media and the song title was confirmed during a Twitch live stream in April.

-Bag or Die, bbno$'s most recent studio album, was released on October 21, 2022.
-It includes the singles "Mathematics", "Piccolo", and "Sophisticated", along with a collaboration with Yung Gravy, "touch grass".
+bbno$ released the studio album Bag or Die on October 21, 2022.
+It includes the singles "Mathematics", "Piccolo", and "Sophisticated", along with a collaboration with Yung Gravy, "Touch Grass".

+In 2023, bbno$ and Yung Gravy released Baby Gravy 3, his seventh stdio album and third collaboration album with Yung Gravy.
+It includes the singles "Goodness Gracious", "You Need Jesus", and "Nightmare on Peachtree Street" featuring Freddie Dredd.

+In 2024, bbno$ released six singles, "BPOT (Bills Paid on Time)"; "Pho Real" (with Vietnamese rappers Low G and Anh Phan), "Lil Freak" (featuring YouTuber-streamer MoistCr1TiKaL in the music video), "It Boy", "Two", and "Meant to Be".
+In 2025, he released "Check", "Antidepressants", "Boom", "Mary Poppins", "In My Zone", "Hot Topic", "NSFW", and "yezzir".

+He has also collaborated with Smosh's Ian Hecox and Anthony Padilla for the song "Submissive & Breedable", and VTuber Ironmouse for "1-800" (with the singer also cosplaying as Ironmouse following a challenge on social media).

+In 2025, he provided the voice of the monster Scallyrags from My Singing Monsters.

 Artistry

 bbno$ has described his own music as "oxymoronic rap" that is "ignorant but melodic". bbno$ grew up listening to straight bass dubstep and house music from names like Datsik and Excision, before listening to hip hop artists, namely Tupac Shakur, Gucci Mane, and Chief Keef.
-He has cited Yung Lean and Pouya as his main inspirations as a rapper.
+He has cited Yung Lean and Pouya as his main rap inspirations.